You chomp chomp delicious purple pixels to grow longer, what more could you want from a game?Play!

 Budding engineers and scientists are usually tossed into introductory calculus and bombarded with rules and notation.
 Generally, a student’s first calculus course can be summarized as dreadful rote memorization in an attempt to stay afloat.
 While this blog post may not help you ace your calculus final, I'm hoping it does help you understand the value of learning calculus and provide you with the fundamentals for understanding machine learning concepts.Read On!

 Hey friend, thanks for checking out my site.

-There's not much here yet, but I'm hoping this gives me a platform to discuss some more introductory machine learning concepts and possibly tie together some concepts you'll learn in my classes with "real-world" skills.
+I'm hoping this blog gives me a platform to discuss some more introductory machine learning concepts and possibly tie together some concepts you'll learn in undergraduate STEM classes with "real-world" skills.
 Introductory math and science courses tend to act more like filters and less like siphons.
 I'm not sure that's the best approach to teaching, personally.
-I'll probably also discuss and contrast my experiences in academia and industry, and potentially highlight the ways they could learn from each other.
+I'm hoping I can get you to look past the monotony, and give you a better picture of the beauty of it all.

 If not, well -- here's a photo of my two cats Socrates and Kalliope when they were still kittens.
 They're pretty cool, and they love laying on my laptop, especially when I'm trying to get in a good coding sesh.